Physiotherapy Team

-Beke Ekpe, PT Intern
+Beke Ekpe, PT

 Beke is a compassionate internationally trained physiotherapist who graduated from the University of Ghana in 2012, and has since been practicing until 2022 when he had moved to Alberta, Canada.
 The almost 10 years of experience started with pediatric rehabilitation where he provided ultimate care to children with disabilities before moving to assist post